Micro Update Service (MUS)

 Field: AppVersion:2021.011.20039

-Process: Process: Process:2.
+Process: 2.
 Discovery

 Note: Note: Created from ServiceNow support ticket